CICATA/vulnerableSettlements/Readme.md

 Roy et al. (2019) propose to use the first principal component and the data projection on it as the vulnerability value.
 We have found it to be too sensitivy to extreme values.
 Therefore, we propose to define well-being by the projection of vector p = [p_1, ..., p_5]/sqrt(5) with vector [1,1,1,1,1]/sqrt(5), as we illustrate in the following figure:

 ![](https://github.com/joaquinsalas/vulnerableSettlements/blob/master/figures/vulnerabilityProjectionSmall.png)

-.center[Vulnerability Assessment.
-We project the vector containing the measurements with a vector describing having all the features to having none.]
+Vulnerability Assessment.
+We project the vector containing the measurements with a vector describing having all the features to having none.